whatmakeart/modeling-and-fabrication/content/modules/module-3-laser-cutting/3-4-laser-cut-ideation-sketches-and-cardboard-model/index.md

 5. Use a piece of white butcher paper or white fabric attached to the wall to make a DIY photo sweep.
 6. Place lights on both sides of the cardboard model to eliminate shadows.
 You can use the photo stand at the think[box].
 Link to <a href="https://docs.google.com/document/d/1IEujUMfrwNqrz4M4hs8QsYuTGID2wZhnPJgkKJeSrsg/edit">instructions to use the photo table at the think[box]</a>.
 7. Label your photos - YYYYMMDD Lastname First Name Project Name / Description
-8. Put the sketches and photos in a labeled folder and upload to Google Drive.
-9. Bring your sketches and cardboard model to class.
+8. Bring your sketches and cardboard model to class.

 # Grading Rubric